-Mentor Position For All 50 States (Volunteers needed).
+Mentor Positions For All 50 States (Volunteers needed).
 Take up The Cadet Corps Challenge!
 The Cadet Corps is dedicated to combating juvenile delinquency and preventing youth incarceration through leadership and mentoring programs.
 You must work in the following professions:

 - Active Duty or Retired Police Officer.